 Messrs.
-Blattmachr, Gans, and Bramwell take comfort from the authorities dealing with the death of spouses in common disasters.21 In that situation, it has been held that a gift occurs at the moment of death, rather than after death.22 They note that "no policy justification exists for refusing to extend this rationale to the [joint trust] strategy."
+Blattmachr, Gans, and Bramwell take comfort from the authorities dealing with the death of spouses in common disasters.
+In that situation, it has been held that a gift occurs at the moment of death, rather than after death.
+They note that "no policy justification exists for refusing to extend this rationale to the [joint trust] strategy."

 Messrs.
 Blattmachr, Gans, and Bramwell also discuss the Ninth Circuit Court of Appeal's 1935 decision in Johnstone, in which the court suggested that a transfer occurs the moment before death rather than after death.
-However, their discussion reveals that later cases have cited Johnstone on this issue with inconsistent results.
-On the other hand, Johnstone did not involve a transfer between spouses, while the simultaneous death authorities involve interspousal transfers.
-In light of these authorities, the authors believe that practitioners can be fairly confident that the gift at death will be deemed to be made during the marriage.
+However, their discussion reveals that later cases have cited Johnstone on this ed as a defective grantor trust established and funded by the surviving spouse could actually save more estate tax than would otherwise be the case by having the surviving spouse's estate reduced by the income taxes paid by him or her on the trust income, assuming that the surviving spouse has no power of appointment or rights over the trust assets that would cause Credit Shelter Trust B to be included in his or her estate for estate tax purposes.